edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/authentication.md

 1. Navigate to the **API Clients** page.

-    1. From the ${PORTAL_LINK}, select either your private space or the desired organization.
+    1. From the {{PORTAL_LINK}}, select either your private space or the desired organization.
     2. Click **API Clients**.

 2. Click on the desired API client.